dss-extensions/dss_capi/README.md

 ## Missing features and limitations

-- Currently not implemented:
+- Currently not fully implemented:
-    - `DSSEvents` from `DLL/ImplEvents.pas`: seems too dependent on COM.
     - Plotting in general

 ## Extra features